Retreats, seminars, camps and programs for military veterans with PTSD or TBI

 Operation: Tohidu (Upper Marlboro, MD)

-Operation: Tohidu is a 7-day retreat with 98 hours of programming that serves 20-24 guests per cycle.
+Operation: Tohidu is a 5-day retreat.
 The retreat is designed around eight pillars of treatment with the goal of enabling participants to gain or begin to gain mastery of their post-deployment situation through education, experiential learning, peer support, group therapy, spiritual experiences and other alternative therapies and interventions.

 Over the last fourteen years, America's Global War on Terror has produced more than a half million veterans with service-related injuries.
 Thousands more are coping with invisible wounds, such as post-traumatic stress disorder (PTSD).
 These valiant warriors struggle to recover not only their health, but also their civilian lives finding jobs, rebuilding family relationships, and figuring out their new place in our communities.
 Their path is far from easy and many need our support.
 Melwood's Operation: Tohidu program is a series of retreats designed for wounded veterans and active duty military to help them overcome obstacles to their recovery and support their successful reintegration into their homes and communities.